CharloLeRigolo/ArmUs/README.md

 - 1 OpenCR board
 - 2 Dynamixel XL430 motors
 - 3 Dynamixel XM430 motors
-- 1 XBOX controller (any controller compatible with [joy](http://wiki.ros.org/joy) will work, you'll probably need to remap the keybindings if you're not using an XBOX controller)
+- 1 XBOX controller (any controller compatible with [joy](http://wiki.ros.org/joy) will work, you'll probably need to remap the keybindings if you're not using an XBOX controller, remap in /ArmUs/config/controller_config.yaml)

 ##